 1. How long have you been in the business?

 Experienced companies have created processes, controls, and expertise to ensure their work is on time, on budget and of the highest quality.
-Ideally, you want to hire a firm that has been in business long enough to have at least half a dozen references you can contact.
-Ideally, this work has been performed in your area as knowledge of local codes and requirements helps save time.
+You want to hire a firm that has been in business for many years, even decades, and has a long record of enthusiastic clients.
+Ideally, they work in your jurisdiction frequently, as knowledge of local codes and requirements save time and money.

 2. How many projects like mine have you recently completed?